Jazeh Tabatabai: Works

-Works about Tabatabai

-In 1967 Khosrow Sinai directed a film about Tabatabai's work called "Biography".
-In 1997 ga made another film on the artist's life called "Autumn Road".
+In 1967, Khosrow Sinai directed a film about Tabatabai's work called "Biography".
+In 1997, he made another film on the artist's life called "Autumn Road".

 Later life

 In his later years Tabatabai lived in Spain, spending some time each year in Iran.

-He died on February 9, 2008, at Tehran's Atieh Hospital at 7 pm, three weeks after his 77th birthday.
+He died after health complications from an infection on February 9, 2008, at Tehran's Atieh Hospital; three weeks after his 77th birthday.